Talk about being misunderstood…

 I am not part of any cults.
 My beliefs are my own.
 I am not a ‘clean eater’ or any other label you can throw at me.
 I have no need for labels.
 I come from a place of “being” I believe this needs to remain the focus of teaching (in all areas.)

-Recently, in a discussion (who am I kidding) in a Facebook shit fight, it was brought up that I never have actually blogged on the reasons why I disagree with the IIFYM lifestyle (thanks for pointing that out).
+Recently, in a discussion (who am I kidding) in a Facebook shit fight, it was brought up that I have never blogged on the reasons why I disagree with the IIFYM lifestyle (thanks for pointing that out).

-And I do emphasize that point… IIFYM is a mask for a ‘lifestyle’.
-Using it for a contest diet or photo-shoot or to improve an athletic endeavor whilst selecting wholesome foods is one thing (merited).
+And I do emphasize that point… IIFYM is a mask for a ‘lifestyle.’
+Using it for a contest diet or photo-shoot or to improve an athletic endeavor while selecting wholesome foods is one thing (merited).

-Whilst I do not use that approach, I am realizing in my journey of teaching others to produce the results that I have over the years, quantifying food via the macro system is useful to beginners or those with how I say, an OCD personality.
+While I do not use that approach, I realize in my journey of teaching others to produce the results that I have over the years, quantifying food via the macro system is useful to beginners or those with how I say, an OCD personality.

 Mindset – BE the person